Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 All of that is lower prio due to not being related to assignment as a whole, back to `MenuHandler`!

+I've made use of `scannerWrapper` to ensure that a date always is returned, even if someone enters a **blank** space. `dateInput` will automatically return the current time if no other *proper* date is given.
+**if** they somehow manage to enter nothing for date, then I created a constructor for session that does not take in a `LocalDate` which sends `LocalDate.now()` to the date.
+Tests was also made ahead of time.

+Another test added is `dateInputTest_BlankInput()` in `ScannerWrapper`.

 ### MenuHandler

 I'll have to restructure the menu slightly to accommodate `showUserInfo()` within the main menu.
 Multiple tests will most likely fail due to mocking of menu choices changing.

+Tried to create an adaptable mock that counted switch-cases(choices) and sent in an `int` to `numberInput` to add that as a max limit.
+The issue is that I then would have to remake the entire structure of Mock/when inputs for each singular menu (since they are all different in amounts).
+For the sake of the assignment, I'll not work on this function despite knowing that people can enter a number that would result it in being out of bounds.

+I can do a `while(true)` forced loop during wrong input.
+But that would also lead to multitudes of mocked `0`inputs to step out one menu after the other.

+Need to add an option pre search or post search to sort list based on time/distance